waylad/create-tezos-dapp/README.md

 If you more of a `yarn` person than an `npm` person, you can also use `yarn create tezos-dapp`

 I've also created and deployed a typescript version at `tezos-template-typescript`.
-To use it, run `npx create-tezos-dapp --typescript`
+To use it, run `npx create-tezos-dapp --template typescript`

 ## How it's made